Mohamed Mounir: Musical career

 Following his college graduation, he was called up for military service in 1974, during which he continued his professional musical career by performing in various concerts.
 He performed his first such concert in 1975.
 Although the public were initially critical of Mounir for performing in casual attire at a time where many Egyptian singers were expected to wear suits, they eventually warmed to his laidback image.

 After completing his military service, Mounir released his 1977 debut solo album Alemony Eneeki on the Sonar record label.
 Mounir went on to release five more consecutive official albums and featured on one soundtrack album under the Sonar label.
 To date, Mounir has released a total 22 official albums and featured on six soundtrack albums under a number of different record labels.

-Mounir's single "Maddad" from this album caused controversy, as its lyrics could be interpreted as a call for intercession from the prophet Muhammad.
-Among Muslims, there are differing views as to whether the prophet can provide intercession between Allah and his believers.
+Mounir's single "Maddad" from this album caused controversy, as its lyrics could be interpreted as a call for intercession from Muhammad.
+Among Muslims there are differing views as to whether Muhammad can provide intercession between God's and his believers.
 This resulted in the music video being banned from Egyptian television for a time.
 Mounir responded by saying "It is this fight against rigid thought that makes something out of you".

-On his 2003 follow-up album "Ahmar Shafayef" (Lipstick), he returned to his more familiar style of mainly secular lyrics.
+On his 2003 follow-up album "Ahmar Shafayef" (Red Lipstick), he returned to his more familiar style of mainly secular lyrics.
 In the summer of 2003, following the release of this album, Mounir toured Austria, Germany and Switzerland alongside the Austrian pop musician Hubert von Goisern, and later that year the two musicians performed at a concert in Asyut.

-In May 2004, he held a large concert at the pyramids of Giza, during which he was physically attacked by a drunken fan.
+In May 2004 he held a large concert at the pyramids of Giza, during which he was physically attacked by a drunken fan.
 Despite sustaining minor injuries, he continued his performance until the end of the concert.

 He continued recording albums infused with social commentary with the release of his 2005 album Embareh Kan Omry Eshren (Yesterday I Was Twenty) and his album Ta'm El Beyout (Taste of Homes), released in 2008.
 Ta'm El Beyout was noted for its creativity, but initially did not perform as well as expected in terms of album sales.
 In 2012, Mounir released his album Ya Ahl El Arab we Tarab.

-In 2008, Mounir postponed his New Year's Eve concert at Cairo Opera House in solidarity with the Palestinians suffering the effects of the Gaza War.
+In 2008 Mounir postponed his New Year's Eve concert at Cairo Opera House in solidarity with the Palestinians suffering the effects of the Gaza War.
 He issued the statement: "Delaying the concert is a message sent to the whole world, so that it would move forward and help the people in Gaza."